Nisarg221B/Notes/HR questions.md

 I would prefer pune first as its very near to my home state + its very convenient for me to visit my parents if need be. second is delhi gurugram as it has really powerful vibes and I strive in it.

+4. Why do you want to apply to a non-tech role

+I was appointed as a team lead in my current internship ....